-South African universities are currently in discussions with mobile networks to zero-rate mobile data to specific UCT online resources.
-This will allow you to access online resources without having to carry the costs of remote learning.
+Mobile networks have zero-rated mobile data to specific UCT

+online resources.
+This allows you to access online resources without having to carry the costs of remote learning.

 Please view our zero-rated web article for an overview of which mobile providers have zero-rated UCT online content.